 Flora in the area is dominated by snow gums and black sallee on the hills.
 The leafy anchor plant, one of Australia’s only deciduous plants and a botanical rarity, inhabits the Caves Creek neighbourhood.
 Communities of platypus, brushtail and ringtail possums, along with eastern grey kangaroos and red necked wallabies, also call the area home.

-A Walk For Wet Feet — Clarke Gorge Trail
+The Clarke Gorge Trail: A Walk For Wet Feet

 After many years of our own adventures, recently my son and I were able to introduce the wife (the non-camping, non-bushwalking member of the family) to the waterholes’ dramatic, romantic multiple creek-crossing, Clarke Gorge Trail.